thatandromeda/open_paren/_posts/2015-11-09-miriam-posner.md

 tags: upcoming
 ---

-_Watch this space for a video embed a little past 1 Eastern on November 9th._
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xDgJnmwz8vI" frameborder="0" allowfullscreen></iframe>

 <p>
-  Today, I'm chatting with Miriam Posner, a Digital Humanities Program Coordinator at <a href="http://www.cdh.ucla.edu/">UCLA</a>.
+  Today, I'm chatting with Miriam Posner, the Digital Humanities Program Coordinator at <a href="http://www.cdh.ucla.edu/">UCLA</a>.
 She's also a member of the Executive Council of the Association for Computers and the Humanities.
 </p>

 <ul>